-The SHIM6 protocol extends IPv6 to support multihoming.
-This protocol is an IP layer mechanism that hides multihoming from applications [18].
+The SHIM6 protocol [I-D.ietf-shim6-proto] extends IPv6 to support multihoming.
+It is an IP layer mechanism that hides multihoming from applications.
 A part of the SHIM6 solution involves detecting when a currently used pair of addresses (or interfaces) between two communication hosts has failed, and picking another pair when this occurs.
 We call the former failure detection, and the latter locator pair exploration.

-This draft defines the mechanism and protocol to achieve both failure detection and locator pair exploration.
-This protocol is called REAchability Protocol (REAP).
-It designed to be carried within the SHIM6 protocol, but may also be used in other contexts.
+This document specifies the mechanisms and protocol messages to achieve both failure detection and locator pair exploration.
+This part of the SHIM6 protocol is called the REAchability Protocol (REAP).

-The draft is structured as follows: Section 3 discusses prior work in this space, Section 4 defines a set of useful terms, Section 5 gives an overview of REAP, and Section 6 specifies the message formats and behaviour in detail.
+The document is structured as follows: Section 3 discusses related work in this space, Section 4 defines a set of useful terms, Section 5 gives an overview of REAP, and Section 6 specifies the message formats and behaviour in detail.
 Section 7 discusses the security considerations of REAP.